 The data of the surveys as well as documentation material are available for users for scientific research at the Research Data Centre of the DZA.

-The report "Freiwilliges Engagement in Deutschland - Der Deutsche Freiwilligensurvey 2014" (Volunteering in Germany - The German Survey on Volunteering 2014) is available (in German).
+The report "Freiwilliges Engagement in Deutschland - Der Deutsche Freiwilligensurvey 2014" (Volunteering in Germany - The German Survey on Volunteering 2014) is available open access (in German) at Springer VS, as well as the appendix of tables.

 Project Team and Contact